3024.2 How to Use “Hold” Business Purposes in Expense Reports and Identify Reports on Hold via Reporting

 III.
 Procedure

-1. My Corporate Card expenses – whether imported into an expense report from My Wallet or manually entered – are paid directly to U.S. Bank upon approval of the associated expense report.
+1. Shared Liability Card expenses are paid directly to U.S. Bank upon approval of the associated expense report.

-2. To avoid credit balances on the Corporate Card, cardholders must make efforts to avoid duplicate or incorrect payments made to US Bank.
+3. To avoid credit balances on the Shared Liability Card, cardholders must make efforts to avoid duplicate or incorrect payments made to US Bank.

 Back to top